-NY8LP11A is a high-performance 8-bit micro-controller with LCD driver and buzzer output, three sets of 8-bit timer/counter, 14 general I/Os.
+NY8LP10A is a high-performance 8-bit 65C02 micro-controller with LCD driver and buzzer output, three sets of 8-bit timer/counter, 16 general I/Os.
 It's embedded EPROM architecture OTP (One Time Programmable).
-For LCD driver, it applies for the most common-used LCD panels.
+For LCD driver, it applies for the most common-used LCD panels and functions as a key strobe for further application.

 The CISC MCU architecture is very easy to program and control, various applications can be easily implemented.
 Furthermore, in addition to the Slow mode, it offers the Standby mode and Halt mode (Sleep mode) to minimize power dissipation.